TALHAA23/intelligent-react-components/public/instructions/examples/common/common_databaseOperation.supabase.md

-### Database Operations Training Data
+### How to handle Database operation

 This section provides training examples for various database operations.
-Each example demonstrates a specific operation for a specific database type (Firebase or Supabase), handling potential errors, and ensuring the operation's success.
+Each example demonstrates a specific operation for Supabase, handling potential errors, and ensuring the operation's success.
 The model should generate the code based on the database type specified in the `supportingProps.database.name` field and the prompt.
 The actual connection details (e.g., API keys) are assumed to be set as environment variables.
 The model should use the `process.env` object to access the environment variables, following the instructions provided in the `supportingProps.database.envGuide` field.
 The generated code should include robust error handling for various scenarios, logging appropriate messages to the console to indicate success or failure.

 **Accessing Environment Variables:**